-4. A Hill on a House / Yuko Nagayama
+4. A Hill on a House / Yuko Nagayama & Associates

 5. Brooklin House / Galeria Arquitetos

-The Brooklin house is located on a quiet street inSao Paulo.
+The Brooklin House is located on a quiet street in Sao Paulo.
 It faced a few challenges from the beginning.
 The site is very narrow and long (5.5m x 33.0m).
 The site limitations resulted in open modern house plans, to avoid visual barriers and create a fluid space.

-6. Villa Chiberta / Atelier Delphine Carrere
+6. Villa Chiberta / Atelier Delphine Carrère

 Villa Chiberta is every architect’s dream.
 The lot can be found in a big forest of pines, right near a beach.
 The trees draw a vertical line which anticipates the wooden batten of the house and its insertion.
 From the street, the house seems very introverted.
 The idea was to preserve the architect’s privacy.

-7. LT Josai / Naruse Inokuma Architects
+7. LT Josai / Naruse-Inokuma Architects

 The concept of “shared houses” has become very popular in Japan.
 The share house is basically a larger house, where the inhabitants share the water systems and the living room, but the private spaces remain separate for each family.
 Also, the residents are not family, they are usually complete strangers, so it becomes necessary to create completely private spaces.